Distance

-Castle Rock Trail in Big Bear, California, is a 2.6 mile hike that is heavily trafficked.
-The peak allows for an elevation gain of 600 feet, or more, with views of the entire Big Bear Lake and surrounding area.
-This trail is rated as a moderately difficult hike, but is more than worth it.
+Castle Rock Trail in Big Bear, California is a heavily trafficked 1.44-mile roundtrip hike.
+The peak offers amazing views of the entire Big Bear Lake and the surrounding area.
+This trail is rated as a moderately difficult hike but is more than worth it.
+Parking is tricky, so be sure to review the parking instructions.

 Directions and Parking